Abhishek8815/Decentralized-Exchange-DEX-with-Limit-Order-Functionality/README.md

 - Add order matching and off-chain order book for scalability
 - Implement fees and incentives for market makers and takers
 - Support for partial order fills
-- Integration with decentralized frontends and wallets
+- Integration with the decentralized frontends and wallets
 - Advanced order types like stop-loss, market orders

 ## Contract details